holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 with their instructor (also by 11:59 PM before the next class).
 Quizzes will be done on Schoology.

-Late or revised homework, projects and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
+Late or revised homework, projects, and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
 Once we move on to the next unit, no late or revised work from the prior units will be accepted.
 In practice, though, you will want to complete any missing assignments as soon as possible as